-We help you start your Chapter 13 with no money out of pocket.
+We help you start your Chapter 13 with very little money out of pocket usually $199.
 This makes it easier to file when you are just getting back to work or have a garnishment running!
 The Chapter 13 plan is based on income, expenses, amounts to repay secured debt and protecting equity in your assets and repayment to unsecured creditors.
 Everyone’s Chapter 13 plan is different due to their individual circumstances.
 The Chapter 13 Trustee collects the money from your paycheck and pays it to your creditors.
 The Chapter 13 bankruptcy lets you set a repayment plan paying your secured creditors, such as house, car or furniture and catching up those payments that are behind while protecting your property.

 The unsecured creditors, credit cards, payday loans, medical bills are paid back at a percentage of the debt from 1% to 100% with interest depending on your income, expenses and equity in real and personal property.

 Chapter 13 bankruptcy stops creditors from foreclosing on property or repossessing vehicles.
 Chapter 13 stops wage garnishments and gives you a chance to repay debts while under the protection of the Bankruptcy Court.

 When you file for bankruptcy protection, the Bankruptcy Case is filed in the U.S. Bankruptcy Court.
 You must have a pre-bankruptcy certificate to file a bankruptcy.
 We help our clients with that process.
 The pre-bankruptcy class helps you look at your budget and see where you can make changes to help you stretch your paycheck.

 Chapter 13 plans often offer a repayment plan that is less than a debt consolidation plan offered by most credit counseling agencies.
 Bankruptcy also protects you from being sued on the debts being repaid under the approved plan.
 Credit consolidation plans do not protect you from being sued.